SquareScreamYT/conlangs/literary_vilantic.md

 **Vilantic uses V2 word order.
 Example:**

-Un sehede hujenra
+Ũ sihiti huinra
 1SG see.PST dog.PL
 I saw dogs

-Coten sehede un hujenra
+Sotin sihiti ũ huinra
 yesterday see.PST 1SG dog.PL
 Yesterday I saw dogs

 **Adjectives and adverbs come before nouns and verbs.
 Example:**

-gosë hujen
+kosa huin
 big dog

-źeko hujen
+seku huin
 fast dog

-biśa ronen
+pisa ronã
 quickly run

 **Vilantic uses suffixes to mark plurality of nouns.
 Example:**

-hujen
+huin
 dog.SG

-hujenro
+huinru
 dog.DU

-hujenra
+huinra
 dog.PL

 **Vilantic uses suffixes to mark the tense of verbs.
 Example:**

-sehede
+sihiti
 see.PST

-seheme
+sihimi
 see.PRS

-sehege
+sihiki
 see.FUT

 **Vilantic also uses suffixes for helping verbs.
 Example:**

-Un sehema hujen
+Ũ sihima huin
 1SG see.PRS.NEG dog
 I am not seeing a dog
-\* it changes the e in suffixes to an a, if there is no suffix it adds -ja
+\* it changes the i in suffixes to an a, if there is no suffix it adds -a

-Un sehemi hujen
+Ũ sihimu hujen
 1SG see.PRS.POSB dog
 I might be seeing a dog
-\* it changes the e in suffixes to an i, if there is no suffix it adds -wi
+\* it changes the i in suffixes to an u, if there is no suffix it adds -u

-Un sehemo hujen
+Ũ sehemai hujen
 1SG see.PRS.ABIL dog
 I can see a dog
-\* it changes the e in suffixes to an o, if there is no suffix it adds -jo
+\* it changes the i in suffixes to an ai, if there is no suffix it adds -ja

-**Vilantic allows you to change words into different parts of speech.
-Example:**

-biśa
-quickly

-biśaza
-speed
-\* It will turn any part of speech into a noun, same with others.

-biśala
-speed (verb)
-\* It will turn any part of speech into a verb.

-biśata
-fast
-\* It will turn any part of speech into a adjective.

-biśaca
-quickly
-\* It will turn any part of speech into a adverb.
-It is used here as an example.